Affine BPS algebras, W algebras, and the cohomological Hall algebra of $\mathbb{A}^2$: Heisenberg actions on

-\section{Heisenberg actions on $\CoHA_{Q',W}$}
+\section{Heisenberg actions on $\CoHA_{Q,W}^{(\psi)}$}

-It turns out that $\Heis_{Q'}$-actions on cohomological Hall algebras exist at a very high level of generality.
-We explain this first, before zooming in on the CoHAs that this paper is most concerned with, i.e. $\CoHA_{\BA^2}^T$.
+It turns out that $\Heis_{Q}$-actions on cohomological Hall algebras exist at a very high level of generality\footnote{Note that the Heisenberg algebra appearing in this section has a different origin to the half Heisenberg algebra occurring inside $\hat{\fg}_{\mathbb{A}^2}$, studied in \S \ref{final_sec}.}.
+We explain this first, before zooming in on the CoHAs that this paper is most concerned with, i.e. $\CoHA_{\BA^2}^T$ for various choices of $T$.